Emergency contraception

 The copper IUD is not covered by the public prescription drug insurance plan, and most private insurance companies do not reimburse it.
 Its price varies depending on the model and place of purchase.
 However, the insertion of the copper IUD is covered by the Quebec Health Insurance Plan (Assurance maladie du Québec).

-In Quebec, girls under the age of 14 need a parent’s or legal guardian’s consent to obtain the emergency IUD.
+In Quebec, for those under the age of 14, parental or legal guardian consent is required to obtain the emergency IUD.

 What happens after the insertion of an emergency IUD?